AparmitSrivastava/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 I m making a tic tac toe game , its challenging..., but i hope i'll make it a good one.

-Tech used -
-- HTML
-- CSS
-- JavaScript

 ## Features
  - Two-player mode
  - Reset functionality to restart the game